Storytelling: A Nature Park Guide

 You can also find nature-related book recommendations from BookTrust in each of our units of learning, which support curriculum outcomes.

-Storytelling resources
+Storytelling template

 Use this template to encourage learners to tell a story from their Nature Park experiences and observations.
 You can start by doing the Hidden Nature Challenge or Points of view to explore outdoors and observe the nature around you.